Mental Health Awareness Month

 Peloton instructor Kirra Michel discusses yoga and mindfulness for runners.
 She leads listeners on a guided meditation and offers advice on integrating moments of mindfulness and stillness into your training.
 Listen now!

-• May 8: A special Mother’s Day episode featuring the story of Carey Socol, one mom who found solace and healing through running.
+• A special Mother’s Day episode featuring the story of Carey Socol, one mom who found solace and healing through running.
+Check out the episode here

-• May 22: Olympian and TCS New York City Marathon champion Meb Keflezighi’s personal advice on how to manage the post-marathon and half marathon blues.
+• Olympian and TCS New York City Marathon champion Meb Keflezighi’s personal advice on how to manage the post-marathon and half marathon blues.
+Check out the episode here

 New York Road Runners Invites You to Move and “Win the Day”